Azure/azure-sdk-for-net/sdk/synapse/Azure.Analytics.Synapse.AccessControl/samples/Sample1_HelloWorld.md

 # Create, Retrieve and Delete a Synapse Role Assignment

 This sample demonstrates basic operations with two core classes in this library: AccessControlClient and RoleAssignmentDetails.
 AccessControlClient is used to call the Azure Synapse service - each method call sends a request to the service's REST API.
 RoleAssignmentDetails is an entity that represents a role assignment within Synapse.
 The sample walks through the basics of adding, retrieving, and deleting role assignment.
-To get started, you'll need a connection string to the Azure Synapse.
+To get started, you'll need a connection endpoint to Azure Synapse.
 See the README for links and instructions.

 ## Create access control client